-

 In the SAProuter Certificate application, select the desired SAProuter and click the “View SAProuter Certificates” button.

-The SAProuter certificates are displayed together with the expiry dates only if you have generated a manual certificate request (CSR) in the SAP ONE Support Launchpad (see 3.2 under Create the Credentials on the Install SAProuter page).
+The SAProuter certificates are displayed together with the expiry dates only if you have generated a manual certificate request (CSR) in the SAP for Me (see 3.2 under Create the Credentials on the Install SAProuter page).
 However, if you have downloaded the generated PSE file from the SAP Support Portal in accordance with point 3.1 on that page, no certificate will be displayed under your customer number, as this is a secured file which contents are not saved by SAP.

 SAProuter certificates are issued with the sha256 algorithm and 4096 key length.
 These cannot be changed.